Preparing for Certifications

 Even if you work in a non-educational setting but dream of teaching, it’s not too late to make the transition.
 Like any new career, though, further training will be required.
-There are some job shortages in certain fields (math, science, special education) and in some geographic areas.
-Some states allow teachers to receive provisional certification to teach, then require that those teachers earn full certification while teaching.
-Limited alternative certification programs exist in some states.
+Some states allow teachers to receive provisional certification to teach, then require those teachers earn full certification while teaching.
+Alternative certification programs exist in some states.
 Check your state’s teacher certification website.

-All states now require that you pass certification tests.
-Thirty-six states use the PRAXIS tests, requiring that education majors (and most minors) pass Parts I and II before student teaching and then pass subject-area specific Praxis tests before graduation.
+All states require you to pass certification tests.
+Thirty-six states use the PRAXIS tests, requiring education majors (and most minors) pass Parts I and II before student teaching and then pass subject-area specific Praxis tests before graduation.
 The other 14 states have their own tests.
-The Educational Testing Services website is where you sign up for various tests such as Praxis and your state department of education website is where you’ll find information on signing up to take state-specific tests.
+The Educational Testing Services website is where you sign up for tests such as the Praxis.
+Visit your state department of education website to sign up for state-specific tests.

-There are excellent study guides.
-One of the best is XAMonline.
-XAMonline’s teacher certification study guides offer an easy-to-understand, in-depth review of the actual content that’s on the test, not just a list of a skills and competencies or study secrets.
-In addition to a thorough review, the guides include practice tests with up to 125 questions to prepare you for the actual exam.
-The practice tests include full answer rationales as well as skill reference and rigor for each question, allowing you to quickly flip back and review the relevant content and identify which topics to devote more study time to.
+There are also excellent study guides available online.
+One of the best is XAMonline an easy-to-understand, in-depth review of actual test content, not just a list of skills and competencies or study secrets.
+Additionally, the guides include practice tests with up to 125 questions.
+The practice tests include full answer rationales as well as skill reference and rigor for each question, allowing you to quickly review the relevant content and identify topics to which you should devote more study time.
 XAMonline guides are designed to prepare you for success, on both your certification test and in the classroom.

 Other Certification Requirements

 Many states require a Cardio-Pulmonary Resuscitation (CPR) certification for all teachers and teachers’ aides.
-If you need a CPR certification, your state’s website will tell you what level you need.
+If you need a CPR certification, your state’s website will tell you.
 Early Childhood teachers may need Infant CPR as well as Adult/Pediatric CPR.
 Your state may also require First Aid or other types of emergency preparedness training.
 Often you can do training in a single day on a Saturday or Sunday or in two or three evenings.

-You will find that CPR training is offered online, but you do not have the practice with the manikins or the interactions with and corrections of the instructors.
+You will find CPR training offered online, but you do not have the practice with the mannequins or the interactions with and corrections of the instructors.
 Most states will not accept the online certifications.
-Instead, go to the Red Cross website to find locations and times as well as registration information.
-The American Heart Association also offers CPR training for individuals and groups, so check the AHA website.
-Local fire departments also frequently offer CPR certification training, so call them for information.
-Look for other classes by typing your state’s name and CPR into Google.
-Most state department of education websites not only tell what you need, but also give you links to places to receive the certification.
+Instead, visit the Red Cross for locations, times, and registration information.
+The American Heart Association also offers CPR training for individuals and groups.
+Local fire departments offer CPR certification training.
+Most state department of education websites tell what you need and provide links to places to receive the certification.